miaoyangpeng/AXI_digital_median_filter_IP/README.md

 Processing System (PS) side is reponsible to transmit and receive image data via DMA channels.
 A hardware digital image filter is done in Programmable Logic (PL) side.
 Direct memory access (DMA) channels are established for high speed data exchange between PS side and PL side.

 **the structure and working principle of this IP core will be explain at the end of this file.**
+**every VHDL file name and block design name can not fully stand for its funtion, please refer to the "Design Name" in the beginning of each file**

 ## Establishing DMA channels communication environment